Well-posedness and stability analysis of a landscape evolution model

 The second part of the paper is dedicated to pattern formation when the initial topography is an inclined plane and the bottom surface is weakly eroded.
 Our aim is to identify instability mechanisms that could explain the formation of patterns.
-For that purpose, we linearise System~\eqref{syst-intro} around a constant state and we study the conditions of spectral instability and the nature of the instabilities.
+For that purpose, we linearize System~\eqref{syst-intro} around a constant state and we study the conditions of spectral instability and the nature of the instabilities.
 We expect that when the system is spectrally unstable for some parameters and wave vectors, a slight perturbation of the system with these unstable modes will grow up and lead to the formation of patterns in the soil.

 Stability studies have been done previously, for other landscape evolution models.
 The papers \cite{smith_stability_1972} and \cite{loewenherz_stability_1991} analyse a model of two equations, where the water is supposed to be at equilibrium.
 This model has steady solutions for which the soil height can be concave in some areas and convex in other areas, depending on the sediment discharge law.
 They show that the linearised system is stable in the convex parts and unstable in the concave parts, with a stronger instability in the transverse direction.
 In their model they use the sediment transport law, thus its not the same framework as in the model~\eqref{syst-intro}.